muhammadVohra787/Data-Scrapping-Marketting/README.md

 ﻿# Data-Scrapping-Marketing
-# Script allows data to be extracted/sorted/ cleaned out
-# This data is used for marketing purposes
+Script allows data to be extracted/sorted/ cleaned out This data is can be used for marketing purposes
-#Data is extracted from public information.